 Tips & Substitutions

 - To test if the lasagna is done stick a fork into it and see if the fork easily slides through the butternut squash.
-It should take around an hour to get to this point but if you use thin butternut squash sheets it may not take as long.
+It should take around an hour to get to this point.

 Other Butternut Squash Recipes You Might Like